-Uniquely, Fox is using a green-built shell for his designs that’s tested and assembled by Brian Bishop’s New Panel Homes.
+Uniquely, Fox is using a green-built shell for his designs that are tested and assembled by Brian Bishop’s New Panel Homes.

 “When you get the envelope right, you’ve done the hard work toward energy performance,” said Bishop, whose team uses software to dial down the home’s energy efficiency rating.